kebaldwi/ansible_lab_v1/LabGuide.md

 ![json](./images/pod_diagram.png?raw=true "Import JSON")

-We'll use Ansible playbooks to push the base configuration templates to the core and access switch.
-In the interest of time, the wan router has already been configured, but as it is also an IOS-XE device, the techniques in this guide can be used to configure a router.
+We'll use Ansible playbooks to push the base configuration templates to the core and access switch and make a configuration change to the wan router.

 Let's review the [core_switch_base_config.yaml](./Task_1_Apply_Base_Configuration/core_switch_base_config.yaml) playbook